 The benefit of an app like this is that it provides an easy user experience for someone who’s signing up to your list in person.
 And since it functions just like a sign up form you’d have on your web page, you can include information about your email list and customize the design.
-The best part of all?
-You don’t need access to the internet in order for people to subscribe.

 How you can use this page: While any event where you’re face-to-face with customers and prospects is ideal for using a mobile sign up form app, you can also set this up at your brick and mortar store.
 It even comes in handy if you strike up a conversation with someone in line at the grocery store!